Himanshu-0502/Connect-Four/README.md

     python app.py
     ```

-4. Access the application in your web browser at local host.

 ## Acknowledgements

 This project was inspired by the classic Connect Four game.
 Special thanks to all contributors and developers who have worked on similar projects and shared their knowledge online.